raghudotcc/simply-jekyll/README.md

 ## How do I use this?

+You can click on this link and let the deploy-to-netlify-for-free-script do the rest !

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Maxence-L/notenote.link)

 Follow the [How to setup this site](https://notenote.link/notes/how-to-setup-this-site) guide, written by [raghuveerdotnet](https://github.com/raghuveerdotnet) and then adapted for this fork.